 Constructing the Simulated Cell

 - Turbine’s Simulated Cell is 10x the size of the largest published signaling network usable for dynamic simulations.
-It currently incorporates 1100+ proteins and other second messenger molecules and their over 3000 interactions.
-The network incorporates 25 important signaling pathways acting in cancerous cells, including MAPK, ErbB, Notch and Hedgehog, describing all hallmarks of cancer.
-It can be customized for any other complex disease as well.
+It currently incorporates 1300+ proteins and other second messenger molecules and their over 3300 interactions.
+The network incorporates 38 important signaling pathways acting in cancerous cells, including MAPK, ErbB, Notch and Hedgehog, describing all hallmarks of cancer.

 - The network itself is a directed and weighted signaling network, where the vast majority of the links represent direct protein interactions and nodes represent unique protein isoforms.

 - Every node and interaction undergoes rigorous manual curation.
 The functional behavior of the Simulated Cell was tested on dozens of well-described mechanisms, which the cell displayed without error.

 Customizing the Simulated Cell to cancer type and patient

 - The genomic and transcriptomic characteristics of cancer cells vary widely not just among patients, but often inside the same tumor as well.
 Turbine uses available OMICS data to customize the cell model to a cell line or patient sample, enabling simulations to closely mimic the actual, in vitro or in vivo interactions.

 - Genetic mutations, either congenital or acquired, play a key role both in the development and the propagation of cancer.
 Both gain and loss of function mutations and their unique characteristics are taken into account.